Sbosvk/crcon.js/README.md

 - **Promise-Based:** Utilizes JavaScript promises for asynchronous operations, ensuring a smooth and efficient user experience.
 - **Token Authentication:** Supports bearer token authentication for secure API calls.

+## Important Notice

+This library is mostly untested and is written based on the information provided by the CRCON API `get_api_documentation` endpoint.
+Users are encouraged to test the library thoroughly in their own environments and report any issues they encounter.

 ## Getting Started

 ### Installation